Joshua-Yang69/QC-FQL-VLA-new/README.md

 <sup>2</sup>Microsoft Research

-##  FLOWER: An efficient & versatile Flow-VLA
+##  FLOWER: An efficient & versatile Flow-VLA + Q-Chunking RL

 FLOWER VLA is a lightweight, efficient Vision-Language-Action (VLA) policy for robotic manipulation tasks that achieves state-of-the-art performance on multiple benchmarks.
 Built on a rectified flow architecture with several key architecture features: